Father Figures: Plot

-Unable to find Sparkly P, the brothers start driving for home.
+Unable to find Sparkly P, the brothers start driving home.
 Along the way, they pick up a hitchhiker who provides advice as they travel.
 After accidentally parking on railroad tracks, Peter and the hitchhiker narrowly escape getting hit by a train, while Kyle is stuck in the car and presumably killed.

-Initially devastated, Peter is surprised to see Kyle walk away from the car, only to be punched by Kyle for abandoning him.
-As they are being treated, police officers recognize the name Sparkly P as a sting alias of Patrick O'Callaghan, a retired police officer.
-The brothers stop at a hotel where Peter falls for a girl named Sarah.
+Initially devastated, Peter is surprised to see Kyle walk away from the car, only to be punched by him for abandoning him.
+As they are being treated, police officers recognize the name Sparkly P as a sting alias of Patrick O'Callaghan, a retired police officer in Worcester, Massachusetts.
+After dropping off the hitchhiker with his family in the same location, the brothers stop at a hotel where Peter falls for a girl named Sarah and has a one-night-stand.

 The brothers arrive at the house where there is a wake for Patrick.
-His daughter is invited to speak and Peter realizes that it is Sarah, his possible half-sister.
-Disgusted, Peter runs out of the wake.
-Patrick's twin brother Kevin clears things up by saying that Patrick can't be the father as he didn't believe in premarital sex, though Kevin directs them to the next of Helen's ex-boyfriend's, Dr. Walter Tinkler.
+His daughter is invited to speak and Peter realizes that it is Sarah, their possible half-sister.
+Appalled, Peter runs out of the wake.
+Patrick's identical twin brother Kevin clears things up by saying that Patrick cannot be the father as he did not believe in premarital sex.
+He then directs them to the next of Helen's ex-boyfriends, Dr. Walter Tinkler.
 The brothers recall that Dr. Tinkler is a family friend and veterinarian in their home town.

 Returning home, Kyle and Peter confront Dr. Tinkler in his office.
 After being called down, Helen arrives and reveals that she is not their biological mother.
-She and Dr. Tinkler had been working at a shelter when a young woman came in and gave birth.
-The woman died during childbirth and Helen chose to adopt Kyle and Peter instead of having them separated by social services.
-Helen also reveals she never knew their father at all.
+She and Dr. Tinkler had been working at a women's shelter when their actual mother came in and gave birth to them.
+She then died during childbirth and Helen chose to adopt Kyle and Peter instead of having them separated by social services.
+She also reveals she never knew their father at all.
 The brothers are happy to have learned their history.

 One year later, Kyle, Peter, and Helen are on vacation in Maui.
 Peter is now dating Sarah and Ethan respects him.
 Kyle and Kaylani have twin daughters.
 The brothers have gone into business together and created an app that provides positive advice from the universe spoken by the hitchhiker.